-Aside from the savings, the convenience is a big selling point for online car auctions.
-To get started, you merely need to create an account and make an initial deposit.
+Aside from the savings, convenience is a big selling point for online car auctions.
+To start, you merely need to create an account and make an initial deposit.
 This deposit will establish your bidding power with the online car auctions site, and its size will typically correspond to 10% of what your maximum bid can be.
 (For example, a $500 deposit will yield a maximum bid of $5,000.)

 Shipping a Used or Salvage U.S. Car to Australia

 There are a number of major container ports along Australia’s coastline.
-These include the Port of Sydney, the Port of Brisbane and the Port of Adelaide.
-In addition to these major container ports, there are a number of smaller ports that offer service for used U.S. vehicles arriving via the RORO shipping method.
+These include the Port of Sydney, the Port of Brisbane, and the Port of Adelaide.
+In addition to these major container ports, there are a number of smaller ports that offer services for used U.S. vehicles arriving via the RORO shipping method.
 If you’d like to learn more about any of Australia’s major container ports or any of the country’s smaller ports, please consult the website for Ports Australia.

 Clearing Your Used Vehicle Shipped to Australia Through U.S. Customs

 As far as documentation is concerned, you will need to have the Original Certificate of title along with a certified copy or two complete copies.
 Once U.S. customs has these documents and your vehicle, they will cross-reference the VIN numbers to ensure that they match one another.
-In addition, they will also conduct an inspection of the vehicle to ensure everything is on the up-and-up.
+In addition, they will also conduct an inspection of the vehicle to ensure everything is on the up and up.

 Getting Your Used or Salvage Car Through Australian Customs

 As already mentioned, the most important thing that you’ll need to have in order to clear your used car through Australian customs is the Vehicle Import Approval (VIA).
-Fore more information about this, please consult the section above regarding Australian restrictions on imported used vehicles.
+For more information about this, please consult the section above regarding Australian restrictions on imported used vehicles.